Our judges for Write a Book in a Day 2021

 Chloe Mauger has worked in school libraries since the late 1970s.
 Since her retirement in 1999 most of her professional energies have been poured into working on the Committee of The Children’s Book Council of Australia, West Australian Branch, which she joined in 1998.
 She has held the roles of president, secretary and committee member and judged a number of prestigious awards including the CBCA Book of the Year Awards and the West Australian Premier’s Book Awards.
 Chloe is also a reviewer for Magpies: Talking About Books for Children, and has been privileged to be a judge for the Write a Book in a Day competition since 2015

 Primary Division Judge

 Maddy Proud is a professional netballer currently playing for the NSW Swifts in the Suncorp Super Netball Competition.
 She is the current captain of the club which won the 2019 Super Netball Championship.
 Maddy has played professionally since the age of 16, starting her career at the Adelaide Thunderbirds after becoming the youngest player to ever be contracted to a professional netball team.
 Maddy was the captain of the Australian 21 & Under team from 2012-2013 during which time she led the team to a silver medal at the World Youth Netball Championships in Glasgow, Scotland, in 2013.
-She also represented Australia at the Fast5 World Series in Melbourne in 2018.
+She is a current member of the Australian Diamonds Squad.

 Maddy’s first children’s novel, Grace on the Court, was published in January 2018.
 The story follows 13-year old Grace Parker as she figures out how to handle the 3 B’s: boys, boy bands and ball sports.
-She is currently completing a Master of Creative Writing at Macquarie University.
+She has completed a Masters of Creative Writing at Macquarie University.